 As a result, NICE was now “pleased to recommend ranibizumab as a treatment option for some people with visual impairment caused by diabetic macular oedema,” Carole Longson, NICE’s health technology evaluation centre director, said.

 NICE said the agreement with Novartis was confidential, and did not say how deep the discount would be or give a reference price for Lucentis.
-Previous guidance in November 2011 listed Lucentis as costing 742 pounds ($1,200) per injection.
+The list price for Lucentis is 742.17 pounds ($1,200) per injection.

 The drug is designed to be given monthly and continued until vision is stable over three consecutive assessments.

 Novartis said NICE’s decision was an important and long-awaited step forward in improving care for people with DMO, adding an estimated 25,000 people with the condition could soon be eligible for Lucentis treatment.